Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Discussions

-Proposition \ref{backtrackDP} gives tight bounds on the indexes of optimal solutions of Max-Min p-dispersion in a 2d PF.
-Many optimal solutions may exist for p-dispersion-MM.
-Having an optimal solution, one can identify the bottleneck distance and rearrange other selected points without changing the Max-Min dispersion.
-Such situations occur when p is large enough and when the points in the 2d PF are not well distributed.
-We note that the solutions of Algorithms 3 and 3' are very unbalanced, leading to the highest values or the terminating distances.
-For a practical application, one seeks a selection of well distributed.
+Proposition \ref{backtrackDP} gives tight bounds for the indexes of optimal solution of Max-min $p$-dispersion in a 2D PF.
+Many optimal solutions may exist for $p$-dispersion-Mm.
+Having an optimal solution, one can identify the bottleneck distance and rearrange other selected points without changing Max-min dispersion.
+The solutions of Algorithms 4 and 4' are very unbalanced, leading to the largest values for the last calculated distances.
+For a practical application, it is natural to wish well-balanced solutions.

-To solve this issue, a bi-objective hierarchic optimization can be considered, ranking the optimal solutions of Max-Min p-dispersion with the MSN-dispersion function.
-Bellman equations of Propositions \ref{bellmanMSN} and \ref{bellman} can be extended to design a DP algorithm for this hierarchic optimization.
-Indeed, we can define DP matrix pairs $(C_{k,i}^{'MM},C_{k,i}^{'MSN})$ denoting the optimal costs with the lexicographic order, optimizing firstly the Max-Min k-dispersion, and then the k-dispersion-MSN among points indexed in $[\![1,i]\!]$.
-The costs $C_{k,i}^{'MM}$ are the same with the mono-objective optimization of Max-Min p-dispersion.
-Such DP matrices are constructed in $O(pn^2)$, enumerating for each computation $i,k$ the possible costs with an intermediate index $j$, and sorting the best current value with the lexicographic order.
-The backtracking algorithm use similar computations, as in Algorithm 1, and the hierarchic optimization is also running in $O(pn^2)$ time and $O(pn)$ space.
-One may also speed-up such cost computations reusing the Algorithm 2 and Proposition \ref{bellmanComplexity}, and showing that the optimal and equivalent solutions leading to $C_{k,i}^{MM}$ are in a plateau, ending at $\alpha$ or $\alpha - 1$.
+In order to achieve this, a bi-objective hierarchic optimization can rank optimal solutions of $p$-dispersion-Mm with dispersion-MSN.
+Bellman equations of Propositions \ref{bellmanMSN} and \ref{bellman} can be extended.
+Indeed, we can define DP matrix pairs $(C_{k,i}^{'Mm},C_{k,i}^{'MSN})$ denoting the optimal costs with the lexicographic order, optimizing firstly $k$-dispersion-Mm, and then $k$-dispersion-MSN among points $\{x_j\}_{j \in [\![1,i]\!]}$ indexed in $[\![1,i]\!]$.
+We have $C_{k,i}^{'Mm}=C_{k,i}^{Mm}$.
+Such DP matrices are constructed in $O(pn^2)$, enumerating for each computation $i,k$ possible costs with an intermediate index $j$, and sorting the best current value with lexicographic order.
+Backtracking as in Algorithm 1, the hierarchic optimization is also running in $O(pn^2)$ time and $O(pn)$ space.

-If one wishes to have an algorithm with a complexity in $O(pn\log n)$ time and $O(n)$ space, one may try to polish the solutions given by Algorithms 3 and 3' to have more evenly distributed distances among the consecutive selected points.
-One polishing procedure is to polish locally a solution, considering 3-dispersion-MM optimizations in the consecutive points.
-Each 3-dispersion-MM computation is running in $O(\log n)$ using also Proposition \ref{bellmanComplexity} as the points are already sorted.
-This induces a quick and efficient polishing local search.
+Another way to have well-balanced solutions is to design a polishing heuristic starting from the solutions given by Algorithms 4 or 4'.
+One may use a local polishing procedure for a better balance considering 3-dispersion-Mm optimizations for consecutive points.
+Each 3-dispersion-Mm computation is running in $O(\log n)$ using Proposition \ref{bellmanComplexity} as points are already sorted.
+Computing the optimal consecutive Max-min 3-dispersions runs in $O(p\log n)$, so that even with $O(n)$ such iterations, the total complexity remains in $O(pn\log n)$ time and $O(n)$ space.